• Skip to primary navigation

 • ×

-And it's so pretty!
-I've even served it in a glass trifle bowl and set it as the center piece!
+In fact, it's so pretty that I've even served it in a glass trifle bowl and used it as the centerpiece.
+I'm all about keeping things simple 🙂

-I literally make this at least once a week, often twice!
-For more fruit-based recipes that kids love, check out my mango avocado toast, tropical blue smoothie bowl, and strawberry goat cheese salad recipes.
+If you are looking for more fruit-based recipes that kids love, check out my mango avocado toast, tropical blue smoothie bowl, and strawberry goat cheese salad recipes.
+They are all kid approved!

 Jump to: